ninjakx/kaggle/digit-recognizer/README.md

-Fetch me an accuracy of 99.6% above
+Model is giving accuracy of 99.6% above